 Construction of this part of the plant can be compared to a standard industrial building.
 Thanks to the construction, the entire premises will be revitalized and the areas will become more modern, with emphasis on environmental approaches, such as green roofs and photovoltaic panels.

-The start of the construction is planned for autumn 2021; the scheduled deadline in autumn 2024.
+The start of the construction is planned for autumn 2023; project shall be finished within the autumn 2026.

 The plant will primarily be used for the South Moravian Region, which produces more than 350 thousand tons of energy recoverable waste.
 The remaining free capacity will be offered to the adjacent regions.
 Two of them are already delivering their waste to our facility.
 Both road and railway transport is anticipated.
 Concerning 2030, we expect diversion from landfilling, with subsequent increasing preference for energy recovery from municipal wastes.